junli7/bloonsSchool/README.md

 shootCooldown (long): Minimum time (in milliseconds) between shots.

-isSelected (boolean): Flag indicating if the monkey is currently selected by the user.
+isSelected (boolean): boolean indicating if the monkey is currently selected by the user.

-canSeeCamo (boolean): True if the monkey can detect camouflaged humans.
+canSeeCamo (boolean): True if the monkey can detect camo humans.

-idleSprite (BufferedImage): The image used when the monkey is idle.
+idleSprite (BufferedImage): image used when the monkey is idle.

-shootingSprite (BufferedImage): The image used when the monkey is shooting.
+shootingSprite (BufferedImage): image used when the monkey is shooting.

-idleSpritePath (String): File path for the idle sprite.
+idleSpritePath (String): file path for the idle sprite.

-shootingSpritePath (String): File path for the shooting sprite.
+shootingSpritePath (String): file path for the shooting sprite.

-isAnimatingShot (boolean): Flag indicating if the monkey is currently playing a shooting animation.
+isAnimatingShot (boolean): boolean indicating if the monkey is currently playing a shooting animation.

 shotAnimationEndTime (long): Timestamp when the shooting animation should end.

 SHOT_ANIMATION_DURATION_MS (long): Duration of the shooting animation.

-lastShotAngleRadians (double): The angle at which the last shot was fired, used for sprite rotation.
+lastShotAngleRadians (double): angle at which the last shot was fired, used for sprite rotation.

-archetypeNONE (String): Constant for no chosen archetype.
+archetypeNONE (String): constant for no chosen archetype.

-archetypeDART_SNIPER (String): Constant for Dart Monkey Sniper archetype.
+archetypeDART_SNIPER (String): constant for Dart Monkey Sniper archetype.

-archetypeDART_QUICKFIRE (String): Constant for Dart Monkey Quickfire archetype.
+archetypeDART_QUICKFIRE (String): constant for Dart Monkey Quickfire archetype.

-archetypeBOMB_FRAGS (String): Constant for Bomb Monkey Frags archetype.
+archetypeBOMB_FRAGS (String): constant for Bomb Monkey Frags archetype.

-archetypeBOMB_CONCUSSION (String): Constant for Bomb Monkey Concussion archetype.
+archetypeBOMB_CONCUSSION (String): constant for Bomb Monkey Concussion archetype.

-archetypeICE_PERMAFROST (String): Constant for Ice Monkey Permafrost archetype.
+archetypeICE_PERMAFROST (String): constant for Ice Monkey Permafrost archetype.

-archetypeICE_BRITTLE (String): Constant for Ice Monkey Brittle archetype.
+archetypeICE_BRITTLE (String): constant for Ice Monkey Brittle archetype.

-chosenArchetype (String): The identifier for the chosen upgrade path/archetype.
+chosenArchetype (String): identifier for the chosen upgrade path/archetype.

-hasChosenArchetype (boolean): Flag indicating if an archetype has been selected.
+hasChosenArchetype (boolean): boolean indicating if an archetype has been selected.

 totalSpentOnMonkey (int): Total money spent on purchasing and upgrading this monkey.

-sellPercentage (double): The percentage of total spent money that is returned when selling a monkey.
+sellPercentage (double): percentage of total spent money that is returned when selling a monkey.

 MonkeyB Class Variables: